NehaThawani44/dropwizard-todoapp/README.md

 # Dropwizard To-Do Management Service

-This microservice is designed to manage To-Dos similar to applications like Todoist but with a simple, streamlined interface.
-Built with Java and Dropwizard, and leveraging the H2 database for persistence, it offers a RESTful API for the full lifecycle management of to-dos and their subtasks.
+This microservice is designed to manage To-Dos for a user.
+User can have types of Todo and each todo has a list of subtasks Built with Java and Dropwizard, and leveraging the H2 database for persistence, it offers a RESTful API for the full lifecycle management of to-dos and their subtasks.

 ## Features

 - **CRUD Operations**: Manage your to-dos with full create, read, update, and delete capabilities, including handling of subtasks.
-- **Data Persistence**: Utilizes the H2 in-memory database to ensure data is maintained across application restarts.
+- **Data Persistence**: Utilizes the H2 file database to ensure data is maintained across application restarts.
 - **Efficient and Lightweight**: Built on Dropwizard, known for its minimal, lightweight, and rapid startup time.
-- **Flexible Data Access**: Incorporates JDBI for straightforward JDBC operations, avoiding complex ORM frameworks.
+- **Flexible Data Access**: Utilizes Hibernate, embracing the power of ORM over the straightforwardness of JDBC and bypassing the need for simpler frameworks like JDBI.
 - **Testing Ready**:  Includes unit and integration tests, ensuring reliable operation.

 ## Getting Started

 ### Prerequisites

-- Java JDK 8 or newer
+- Java JDK 17
-- Maven 3.6.0 or newer
+- Maven 3.8.1
+- Dropwizard 2.0.0
+- Postgresql 42.2.14

 ### Installation
+ Master branch has apis using Postgresql, the branch h2_config is only for reference for H2 database config.
 1. Clone the repository:
     ```bash
     git clone https://github.com/NehaThawani44/dropwizard-todoapp.git